 I have two major issues with “Hereditary”.
 The use of Milly Shapiro feels exploitative… And the final third of the film is so bat-shit that it’s laughable.

 Miserable, slow and ludicrous beyond belief.
 Clive Owen & Amanda Seyfried are usually far more reliable than this.

 1.0 / 10

-A time-travelling “Groundhog” wannabe with one of the most punchable faces in the lead role – Adam Devine.
+A time-travelling “Groundhog” wannabe with the most punchable face in the lead role – Adam Devine.
 Even Alexandra Daddario can’t save this mess.

 The 15:17 to Paris

 0.2 / 10